webauthz/handbook/README.md

 The exchange request MUST include the `grant_token` to reference the permission(s) granted by the resource owner.

-The exchange request MUST include the `access_request_uri` to ensure that application knows the context for the grant, so the grant token and corresponding access token will not be substituted or used in the wrong request, to prevent access tokens from being accidentally disclosed to an unrelated resource.

 To make the request with `curl`:

 ```